AldebaraanMKII/HS1Randomizer/README.md

     Download a release (https://github.com/AldebaraanMKII/HS1Randomizer/releases)
     Choose a version
-    Drag and drop the .dll into HoneySelect\Plugins
+    Drag and drop the files into HoneySelect\Plugins

 How To use